sleeplessval/dotfiles/README.md

               /____/     /_/
 ```
 ### `i3_config`
-I use <a href="https://github.com/Airblader/i3">i3-gaps</a> pretty much exclusively.
+I use [i3-gaps](https://github.com/airblader/i3) pretty much exclusively.
 There's not a lot special about my i3 setup, but I've got the borders nicely colored, my tabbed/stacked titlebars are blank, and it's meant to be used with Picom.

 ---